 Blackmans Lake is a freshwater lake located in Snohomish County, Washington.
 At an elevation of 144 ft. and 61 acres, it's home to several species of fish, including common carp, yellow perch, black crappie, rainbow trout, black bullhead, brown bullhead, largemouth bass, pumpkinseed sunfish and coastal cutthroat trout (resident).
 Blackmans Lake provides good shoreline access, a boat launch and fishing pier.Stocked Fish: Rainbow

 Blackmans Lake has been historically stocked with rainbow.
 The largest rainbow ever stocked is 0.5 lbs.
-This year so far, there has been 3 stockings of rainbow at an average of 0.45 lbs.
 In the past, Blackmans Lake stocked tens of thousands of rainbow averaging 0.43 lbs.

 |May 26, 2020||2400||Rainbow @ 0.5lbs|

 Get a next-day email alert when this lake get stocked!

 Blackmans Lake provides excellent opportunities for rainbow trout as well as good opportunities for largemouth bass.
 There is also a chance to catch common carp, yellow perch, black crappie, black bullhead, brown bullhead, pumpkinseed sunfish and coastal cutthroat trout (resident) throughout the year.